n7krk/musikoekosysteme-wien/README.md

 automated scraping of klingt.org using Python/BeautifulSoup4.
 All methodological decisions documented in RESEARCH_LOG.md.

-Why it exists:Enables cross-referencing of events with venues (spatial distribution) and funding sources (public support structures).
+Why it exists: Enables cross-referencing of events with venues (spatial distribution) and funding sources (public support structures).
 Primary input for frequency analysis in pandas and spatial visualization in QGIS.